amadeus4dev/amadeus-hotel-search-pois-tours-django/README.md

 In this prototype we demonstrate the safety information and POIs for a chosen hotel on the map, using:
-- Hotel Search: shows hotels on the map
+- [Hotel Search API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search): shows hotels on the map
 - Geosure API: shows safety information for the area each hotel is located
-- Points of Interests API: shows POIs near the hotel
+- [Points of Interests API](https://developers.amadeus.com/self-service/category/destination-content/api-doc/points-of-interest): shows POIs near the hotel
-- HERE Maps API: to create the map, markers and text bubbles
+- [HERE Maps API](https://developer.here.com/): displays a map with markers and text bubbles

 ## How to run the project via Docker (recommended)